Genesis Chapter 48

 2. But the Law of the Spirit of life in Christ Jesus has made me free from the law of sin and death.

-The Spirit of Jesus that dwells inside me, sets me free from penalty of death for my sins (According to the law).
+The Spirit of Jesus that dwells inside us sets us free from the death penalty of the law of God, which requires Death to all who sin.

 3. For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh; Acts.
 13:39